sudo-project/sudo/INSTALL.md

 http://flex.sourceforge.net/.
 You can get GNU bison from ftp://ftp.gnu.org/pub/gnu/bison/ or any GNU mirror.

+Some systems will also require that development library packages be installed.
+The sudo source distribution includes docker configurations for common Linux distributions that are used for continuous integration in the `docker` directory.
+See the appropriate OS-specific Dockerfile for a list of packages required to build sudo.

 ## Simple sudo installation

 0. If you are upgrading from a previous version of sudo please read